 - (a) That a maximum of one hundred and forty (140) hours of compensatory time off may be accrued by mutual agreement of the employee and Director of Public Safety. - (b) An employee may accrue compensatory time for overtime worked, rather than being paid for the overtime.
-For purposes of tracking compensatory time for overtime, there are two different banks, one for Fire and one for Police.
-Depending on the division in which the overtime is accrued, such compensatory time will be recorded in that applicable bank. - (c) The City, at its sole option, may pay off up to seventy-five percent (75%) of the accrued compensatory time.
+All compensatory time accrued after the adoption of this MOA will be recorded in the police compensatory time bank, regardless of assigned home division. - (c) The City, at its sole option, may pay off up to seventy-five percent (75%) of the accrued compensatory time.
 Employees, at their sole option, may be paid for accrued compensatory time.